 If a lump is removed, the problem, the congested energy spot and the tightness remains.
 Lumpectomy can be compared to removing the signal lights on your car’s dashboard at a time when your oil is leaking.
 You will not see the signal, but the problem will go on if not addressed at the same time.

-Here are some practical suggestions to addressing lumps
+Here are some practical suggestions for addressing lumps

-- If you are wondering if there is a miraculous natural cure for lipomas.
-From what I have seen, I must say that once they happen, they usually do not disappear.
-You may as well spare yourself the money buying “miraculous” lipoma cures and spend it on a chiro or physio instead.
+- If you are wondering if there is a miraculous natural cure for lipomas, from what I have seen, I must say that once they appear, they usually do not disappear.
+You may as well spare yourself the money buying miraculous lipoma cures and spend it on a chiro or physio instead.
 You can decrease their growth rate by improving the energy flow in the spine and the body in general.

-- If the cytology results of fine needle aspirate come back with confirmation of cancer, this is a much more complicated topic and a consultation would be needed.
-I personally am not in favour of chemotherapy and radiation and have seen dogs living longer and happier lives without these.
-I find it ridiculous to see that we have accepted poisoning as one of the ways of “healing.”
+- If the cytology results of fine needle aspirate come back with confirmation of cancer, this is a much more complicated topic.
+I, personally, am not in favour of chemotherapy and radiation and have seen dogs living longer and happier lives without these.
+I find it ridiculous to see that we have accepted poisoning as one of the ways of healing.

-- Surgery may be a reasonable measure in case of some malignancies – for example bone tumors because they are so aggressive.
-I have seen some dogs surviving for years.
-However, once again I want to remind you that surgery does not remove the original cause of the tumor and the treatment should include changes in nutrition, supplements, homeopathy and spinal alignment techniques.
+- Surgery may be a reasonable measure in case of some malignancies, for example, bone tumours because they are so aggressive.
+I have seen some dogs survive for years.
+However, once again, I want to remind you that surgery does not remove the original cause of the tumour and the treatment should include changes in nutrition, supplements, homeopathy and spinal alignment techniques.

-- Some people believe that the higher tendency to inflammation the body has, the higher tendency to cancer.
+- Some people believe that the higher tendency to inflammation the body has, the higher tendency for cancer.
 I agree.

-- Feed less than 1/3 of large animal red meat as it has a tendency to cause more inflammation in the body.
+- Feed less than 1/3 red meat to a large animal, as it has a tendency to cause more inflammation in the body

-- For muscle injury and back pain or as a general cancer prevention, I like using Zyflamend, a turmeric based anti-inflammatory that is also known for its anti-oxidant, anticancer properties.
+- For muscle injury and back pain or as a general cancer prevention, I like using Zyflamend, a turmeric based anti-inflammatory that is also known for its antioxidant, anticancer properties.
 If your dog has a moderate to severe problem, you can give Zyflamend daily or as a preventive once or twice a week.
 When it comes to omega oils, I like to give Skai and my patients WholeMega – a wild salmon oil that is processed gently to maintain its essential properties.
-For cancer prevention, you want to go for an Omega 3 as in most diets these ones are missing.
+For cancer prevention, you want to go for an Omega 3 because in most diets these are missing